lerik14/chef/README.md

 To launch the project without ide:
 1. Be sure you have downloaded JDK
+`java --version`
-2. Download the project
+3. Download the project
-3. Open console and go to src project folder
+4. Open console and go to src project folder
-4. Run the command  `javac Main.java`
+5. Run the command  `javac Main.java`
-5. Run the command `java Main`
+6. Run the command `java Main`

 After starting the program, you will see the following information in the console:
 1. Sorted list of ingredients by calorie content per 100 grams.